-The Play Game services SDK can display two different versions of each leaderboard to the player:
+The Play Games SDK can display two different versions of each leaderboard to the player:

 The social leaderboard is a leaderboard made up of people in the user's circles (or, more accurately, members of the circles that the user has chosen to share with your application) who have decided to share their gameplay activity to the user.